Orb: On the Movements of the Earth: Part 2

-A research assistant in the field of astronomy, she was accepted into a facility led by a renowned cosmologist.
-However, she is currently feeling disheartened as she is not given the opportunity to conduct research to her full potential due to her gender.
+A research assistant in the field of astronomy, she was accepted into a facility led by a renowned cosmologist Count Piast.
+However, she is not given the opportunity to conduct research to her full potential due to her gender.
 She is revealed to be Nowak's daughter, and she is unaware that Nowak is an inquisitor.
+She forms the Heretic Liberation Front after Antoni attempts to have her killed for heresy and fakes her death to remove Nowak from his position.